Before You Race

 You should refer to the full rules of racing on the British Rowing website or in the British Rowing Almanac for a definitive guide.

 Umpires are happy to advise on specific aspects of the rules.
-Your regional umpiring committee can put you in touch with umpires who would be willing to come and talk to club members and answer questions.
+Your regional umpiring committee/regional rowing council can put you in touch with umpires who would be willing to come and talk to club members and answer questions.